asyncapi/extensions-catalog/README.md

 # Extensions catalog

-This repo holds the definition of all the specification extensions and protocolInfo objects the AsyncAPI Initiative supports.
+This is a placeholder for definitions of AsyncAPI specification extensions and protocolInfo objects.

 ## What's an extension?